-LEVELS OF SERVICE
+LEVELS OF SERVICE TRA-1.8

 Adopt and maintain transportation levels of service applicable within Estero.
+Image: Comparison of the service applicable within Estero.

 TRA-1.8.1 Minimum acceptable motorized vehicle Level of Service (LOS) Standards for roadways as established by the state of Florida and Lee County are recognized as shown below: